 Engrossing Rule 83.
-The engrossing clerk shall Clerk. be under the supervision of the committee on engrossed bills when needed.
+The engrossing clerk shall be under the supervision of the committee on engrossed bills when needed.

 Department of Rule 84.
-All employees in Sergeant-at-Arms. the department of the sergeant-at-arms shall report and remain on duty as the sergeant-at-arms shall designate.
+All employees in Sergeant-at-Arms. the department of the sergeant-at-arms shall report and remain on duty as the sergeant-at-arms shall designate the sergeant shall de remain on duty as the sergeant-at-arms nate.